-Scherzer tosses 5-hitter, Zimmerman HR, Nats top Marlins 3-1
+Scherzer leads Nats over Miami, heads to join wife for birth

-WASHINGTON (AP) — Max Scherzer tossed a five-hitter, Ryan Zimmerman hit a three-run homer and the Washington Nationals defeated the Miami Marlins 3-1 Sunday.
+WASHINGTON (AP) — Max Scherzer delivered in a hurry, tossing a five-hitter to lead the Washington Nationals over the Miami Marlins 3-1.

 Scherzer (2-2) carried a shutout into the ninth inning before Isan Diaz led off with a home run.

+The right-hander, who bounced back from a subpar outing against the Blue Jays, struck out nine without a walk and hit a batter while throwing 106 pitches.

+“He had 23 of 31 first-pitch strikes,” said manager Dave Martinez before announcing Scherzer’s other news.
+“As a starting pitcher, that’s what you’ve got to do.”

-The right-hander struck out nine without a walk and hit a batter.
-It was the 12th career complete game for Scherzer, who got loud applause from the approximately 8,500 fans at Nationals Park when he came out to start the ninth.
+It was the 12th career complete game for Scherzer, who got loud applause from the approximately 8,500 fans at Nationals Park when he came out to start the ninth, unaware how special a day it was for Scherzer.

 Yan Gomes added two hits for Washington, which improved to .500 with its fourth straight win.